 We all encounter difficult experiences in life that we struggle to work through on our own.
 Sometimes support from family and friends is sufficient, and at other times it is not.
 Therapy provides a confidential and supportive environment where you can openly and safely talk about things you do not feel comfortable sharing with those closest to you.

 Group therapy is not the same as a peer support group, nor is it the same as a "psychoeducation" group where basic skills are taught from a manual or workbook.
-Group therapy is an endeavor in which I facilitate the psychological processing of what is occurring within the group and between group members in the "here-and-now."
+Group therapy is an endeavor in which I facilitate the psychological processing of what is occurring within the group and between group members in the moment.

 This is an extremely powerful form of therapy where participants learn more nuanced aspects of themselves and others and, over time, begin to see improvements in their interpersonal effectiveness and confidence.
-They also tend to recognize how their interpersonal style of relating might be getting in the way of living a more fulfilling life and better learn how to develop and maintain relationships built on mutual trust and respect.
+Participants also tend to recognize how their interpersonal style of relating might be getting in the way of living a more fulfilling life, and better learn how to develop and maintain relationships built on mutual trust and respect.

 I engage in a neutral, thoughtful, and confidential analysis of the interpersonal and/or organizational dynamics at play, often with a focus on communication and the underlying organizational structure.
 Following my analysis, I will offer recommendations to the parties involved and as agreed to prior to the consultation.
 This service is informed by psychological principles but is not psychotherapy.